ivanobarletta/doc_IBIRYS36/docs/programs.rst

 Install EASE conda environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Several programs of IBIRYS36 are coded in python.
-Before installing them is better to create a common conda environment.
+It is convenient to create a conda environment that has both EASE and Ecflow functionalities.
 If you have access to MOi gitlab repository you can clone the ease repository

 .. code-block:: bash